Powers of the police in England and Wales: Detention without arrest

 Detention without arrest is only permitted in certain circumstances, and is not a generally available power as in some other jurisdictions.
-In addition to the power to detain during a search (as described below) a Constable may detain a person under the following provisions:
+In addition to the power to detain during a search (as described below) a Constable may detain a person under the following provisions (other public servants are also able to use some of these powers):

 Detention after arrest

 Where a person is arrested for an offence, they will be taken to a police station.
 The custody officer at that police station must determine whether he has sufficient evidence to charge the detainee for the offence and may keep the detainee in custody until he can make this decision.
-The Custody Officer has sufficient evidence if he has sufficient evidence to provide a reasonable prospect of conviction.
+The suspect may be charged it the charge officer believes that there is a reasonable prospect of conviction.
 If the Custody Officer determines that he does have sufficient evidence, he must charge the person or release him.
 If he determines he does not have enough evidence to charge him he must release him unless he has reasonable grounds for believing that his detention without being charged is necessary to secure or preserve evidence relating to an offence for which he is under arrest or to obtain such evidence by questioning him.

 In terrorism cases, a person may be detained for a maximum of 28 days.
 Otherwise (and subject to exceptions), a person may be detained for a maximum of 96 hours from the relevant time (normally the time an arrested person arrives at the first police station that he is taken to), in line with the following restrictions:

 On expiry of the time limit, the arrested person must be released, either on or without police bail and may not be rearrested without warrant for the same offence unless new evidence has come to light since the original arrest.